-Throughout its many appearances in film and television over the decades Tyrannosaurus Rex has been portrayed as the ultimate killer.
+Throughout its many appearances in film and television over the decades, Tyrannosaurus Rex has been portrayed as the ultimate killer.
 A towering image of savagery, brutality and raw animal power.
-He has no equal, no creature can possibly hope to match his devastating strength.
+It has no equal, no creature can possibly hope to match its devastating strength.

 However was this what Tyrannosaurus Rex was actually like?
-Was he really as bad as the films would have you believe.
+Was it really as bad as the films would have you believe.

 Well in actual fact the real life Tyrannosaurus was far worse.